 Our students learn the fundamentals of animated movement, stop motion, under camera animation, storyboarding, drawing, animated documentary, sound for animation, creative compositing and other original approaches to the medium.
 You’ll graduate with the artistic knowledge and discipline to create festival-ready animated films, think critically about your work and connect to the thriving community of independent artist-animators in Montreal and around the world.

-With an Oscar win, ten nominations, and hundreds of prestigious awards won by past and present faculty and students, we’re proud of the international acclaim our alumni enjoy as directors, producers, editors, and designers of the world’s most creative animation.
+With an Oscar win, eleven nominations, and hundreds of prestigious awards won by past and present faculty and students, we’re proud of the international acclaim our alumni enjoy as directors, producers, editors and designers of the world’s most creative animation.

 Courses emphasize experimentation with a variety of techniques and materials.
 Our acclaimed faculty provide students with intensive training in a diverse range of traditional and digital animation techniques, including:

 This rigorous approach to classical and digital animation processes emphasizes cross-pollination experimentation, and an independent spirit, making the Film Animation program one of the most versatile training programs in its field.